jundalisay/spblist/content/en/research/keynes/general-theory/chapter-02.md

 Labour is not more truculent in the depression than in the boom — far from it.
 Nor is its physical productivity less.
 These facts are a prima facie ground for questioning the adequacy of the classical analysis*.

-> *Superphysics Note: The Classical theory does not blame workers for the Depression.
+{{< n n="The Classical theory does not blame workers for the Depression.
 It blames the <b>profit maximization</b> of the investment function which prevents investments and the circulation of value.
 Profit maximization is a new invention by the Marginal Revoltion of the 1870's that is incompatible with Classical Economics.
 Keynes totally ignores profit maximization and instead blames the workers not agreeing to lower money wages for the Depression.<br><br>His solution then becomes to flood the economy with money via quantitative easing and deficit spending which lead to even more problems.
 His system is thus <b>socialism for Wall Street and the financial system</b>.
-The banking system likes this and so it became their interest to promote Keynes over Pigou and Hayek through lobbying.
+The banking system likes this and so it became their interest to promote Keynes over Pigou and Hayek through lobbying." >}}